Cervical Cancer

 Imaging Tests

 Transvaginal ultrasound, X-ray, CT, PET, and MRI scans may be used to create high-quality images of your cervix and surrounding organs.
-Used to pinpoint the location of your tumor and determine whether it has spread.
+This helps to pinpoint the location of your tumor and determine whether it has spread.

 Biopsy